 “Female Trouble” is a funnier, more original, and more outre film than “Pink Flamingos,” John Waters best known film, which put him on the map of undergroud film.

-You see Dawn is a highschool dropout, who runs away from hom on (of all days) Christmas, after dumping the tree on her parents, an act of violent revenge for failing to purchse her the cha-cha shoes that she had desired—and demanded.
+Dawn’s daughter, Taffy, is a highschool dropout, who runs away from home on (of all days) Christmas, after dumping the tree on her parents, an act of violent revenge for failing to purchse her the cha-cha shoes that she had desired—and demanded.